 |Beta (3Y Monthly)||0.71|

 |PE Ratio (TTM)||18.12|

 |Earnings Date||Oct 29, 2019 - Nov 4, 2019|

 |1y Target Est||67.00|

-Sturm, Ruger & Company, Inc. (NYSE-RGR) will announce its financial results for the fourth quarter and year-end 2018 and file its Annual Report on Form 10-K on Wednesday, February 20, 2019, after the close of the stock market.
-On Thursday, February 21, 2019, Sturm, Ruger will host a webcast at 9:00 a.m.
-ET to discuss the fourth quarter and year-end 2018 operating results.
+Sturm, Ruger & Company, Inc. (RGR) will announce its financial results for the second quarter and file its Quarterly Report on Form 10-Q on Wednesday, July 31, 2019, after the close of the stock market.
+On Thursday, August 1, 2019, Sturm, Ruger will host a webcast at 9:00 a.m.
+ET to discuss the second quarter operating results.
 Sturm, Ruger & Co., Inc. is one of the nation's leading manufacturers of rugged, reliable firearms for the commercial sporting market.

 Could Sturm, Ruger & Company, Inc. (NYSE:RGR) be an attractive dividend share to own for the long haul?
 Investors are...